-- There are no required materials (or textbook) for this course, other than possession of a laptop computer (Windows/OSX/Linux) with wireless capability. - Canvas: look for the course tabbed as PHYS55.001.FA23 - Makerspace Access see Canvas announcement posted and also early lectures.
+- There are no required materials (or textbook) for this course, other than possession of a laptop computer (Windows/OSX/Linux) with wireless capability. - Canvas: look for the course tabbed as PHYS55.001.FA24 - Makerspace Access see Canvas announcement posted and also early lectures.

-Prerequisites: High-school math and reading/writing skills.
+Prerequisites: High-school math/reading/writing skills, and very strong interest in technology.

 Course Overview and Goal: Introduction to Mechatronics is an introduction to important skills and knowledge required in the STEM fields of today and tomorrow, from academic, career, and social perspectives.
 All students, regardless of their educational goals, will achieve critical introductory skills in numerical reasoning and analysis, engineering design and prototyping, computer programming and electronics, and will demonstrate proficiency and knowledge about topics that impact society.
-The course focuses on four areas:
+The course focuses on five areas:

-- Numeracy and Statistical Reasoning (mathematical content) - Engineering Design and Rapid Prototyping and Manufacturing (Makerspace) - Computer Technology (Programming and Electronics) - Social Aspects of Mechatronics (aka "please welcome our benevolent robot overlords")
+- Numerical Reasoning (mathematical content) - Engineering Design and Rapid Prototyping/Manufacturing (Makerspace) - Computer Technology (Programming and Electronics) - Artificial Intelligence (history and use) - Social Aspects of Mechatronics (aka "please welcome our benevolent robot overlords")

-A particular focus of the last item in this list is Artificial Intelligence, Neural Networks and Machine Learning, and possibly Quantum Computing if time allows.
-The obvious addition to the is course compared to earlier versions is the impact of the LLM (large language model, aka ChatGPT).
-In some cases, our topics will be covered in parallel.
-Although not necessarily obviously related to one another, most topics will be introduced early, but some details will be left for the latter part of the semester.
-The course goals are to prepare students for academic success at UNC, help science students be more capable scientists, and to help ALL students be stronger and better-informed citizens of the technological world.
+In some cases, our topics will be covered in parallel because of the way they are linked.
+Although not necessarily obviously related to one another, most topics will be introduced early so that you may evaluate whether to stay in the course, but many details will be deferred to the bulk of the semester.
+The course goals are to prepare students for academic success at UNC, help science students be more capable scientists, and to help ALL students be stronger and betterinformed citizens of our technological world.
 Students who successfully complete this course should be positioned to begin their UNC majors in the fields of physics, chemistry, computer science, environmental science, neuroscience, applied mathematics, biomedical engineering, and others.
-Students outside of these traditional STEM fields will become cross-disciplinary and learn to see their fields from new perspectives.
+Students outside of these traditional STEM fields will find cross-disciplinary opportunities and learn to see their fields from new perspectives.
 The Learning Outcomes for this course are listed on the next page and are drawn from the focus capacities of Natural Scientific Investigation, Quantitative Reasoning, Empirical Lab Investigation, Creative Expression, and Ways of Knowing found at: